logo

 a.
 Career and Publications in Academics

-Kaku has expertise in a number of areas, including quantum physics, superstring theory, supersymmetry, and hadronic physics.
+Kaku has expertise in several areas, including quantum physics, superstring theory, supersymmetry, and hadronic physics.
 More than 70 publications, including ones in physics-related journals like Physics Review, have discussed his knowledge on these topics.

-Michio Kaku is renowned for popularizing science and has written several textbooks on the subject.
-His first book, Hyperspace, was published in 1994.
-A year later, he co-wrote Beyond Einstein with Jennifer Thompson.
-He first published Visions: How Science Will Transform the 21st Century in 1998, followed by Einstein's Cosmos and Parallel Worlds in 2004.
-His most recent publications include The Future of the Mind, Physics of the Impossible, and Physics of the Future (2015).
+Michio Kaku is well known for popularizing science through writing popular textbooks on the subject.
+His first textbook, Hyperspace, was released in 1994 before co-writing Beyond Einstein with Jennifer Thompson a year later.
+Visions: How Science Will Transform the 21st Century was released later that same year, followed by Einstein's Cosmos and Parallel Worlds two years later in 2004 and Michio all recently published the Future of Mind Physics Impossible Physics Future (2015).

-Given Michio Kaku's futurist outlook, all of these publications have piqued the interest of academics and inquisitive minds alike who are interested in the field of theoretical physics and other related disciplines.
+Given Michio Kaku's futurist outlook, his publications have attracted the interest of academics and curious individuals intrigued by theoretical physics or any related discipline.

 b.
 The Advocate for Science

-He has appeared on a number of prestigious television networks, including the Science Channel, BBC, Discovery, ABC, and CNN, to name a few.
-In addition to his writings appearing in Physics Review, the public can access his works and articles through popular science periodicals like Wired, New Scientist, and Discover.
+Atheneum has appeared on prestigious television networks such as Science Channel, BBC, Discovery, ABC, and CNN, to name but a few.
+Furthermore, besides publishing in Physics Review, the public can access his works and articles through periodicals like Wired, New Scientist and Discover.

 He has also appeared in documentaries like Me and Isaac Newton and ABC's UFOs: Seeing is Believing.
 Obsessed and Scientific, which explores the possibility of time travel, also featured him.
 He served as the host of the three-hour documentary Visions of the Future for BBC.
-When he served as the host of Sci Fi Science: Physics of the Impossible, a weekly television program on the Science Channel, in 2009.
+He served as the host of Sci-Fi Science: Physics of the Impossible, a weekly television program on the Science Channel, in 2009.
 On the Discovery Channel's Alien Planet, he discussed the potential future of interstellar exploration, which is one of his more intriguing ideas.

-Thanks to Michio Kaku IQ, he is a powerful advocate for science due to his appearances in various media and his aptitude for explaining complex theories in plain language.
+Thanks to Michio Kaku's IQ, he is a powerful advocate for science due to his appearances in various media and aptitude for explaining complex theories in plain language.

 III - Michio Kaku and his path to success